I am a chronic illness warrior who is always on the lookout for scientifically proven ways to support natural wellness.

-Pothos is one my favorite tough to kill houseplants because it can go quite a while without water, and requires almost no attention.
+Pothos is one of my favorite tough-to-kill houseplants because it can go quite a while without water, and requires almost no attention.
 It thrives in medium to low light areas making it perfect for the home or office.
 For a more unique look, it can even grow in a vase of water so you can enjoy the beauty of the roots as well as the leaves.

 This bright green friend thrives in indirect sunlight and almost any climate.
-Because it prefers dryer soil it’s a great low maintenance option.
-One of my favorite features of the Arrowhead Vine is the speed with which it grows.
+Since it prefers dryer soil, it’s a great low maintenance option.
+One of my favorite features of the arrowhead vine is the speed with which it grows.
 It’s great for filling in a blank wall space quickly and can be grown beautifully in both a traditional pot or a hanging planter.

-Another great benefit of the Arrowhead Vine is that it’s incredibly easy to transplant the cuttings when you’re ready for more plants.
-I’ve done it by simply pull up one of the more established leaves from the soil and moving it to a glass of water in a window sill.
-After a week or two when the roots look “fuzzy” it’s ready to go into a fresh pot.
+Another great benefit of the arrowhead vine is that it’s incredibly easy to transplant the cuttings when you’re ready for more plants.
+I’ve done it by simply pulling up one of the more established leaves from the soil and moving it to a glass of water on a window sill.
+After a week or two when the roots look fuzzy, it’s ready to go into a fresh pot.

 Abigail Hreha (author) from Oregon on May 21, 2019: